MoserMichael/pyasmtool/bytecode_disasm.md

 Let's look at an example:
 (There is one limitation, the tool can't be used, if running python code by means of the [exec](https://docs.python.org/3/library/functions.html#exec) built-in function)

+## <a id='s1-3' />learning by looking at disassembled code

+We will now learn about the python bytecode, while looking at disassembled example functions

+### <a id='s1-3-1' />learning about expression evaluation

 __Source:__